VanAndelInstitute/lambdaR/README.md

 ## Done!

 You are now all set to use the R runtime for your lambda functions.
-Creata new function, and add your two new layers to it.
+Create a new function, and add your two new layers to it.
 You will also need to upload an R script to do whatever you want to do with R.  For example, you could create a file `test.r` with this in it:

 ```
 cat("Hello from planet lambdar!")
 ```

 Then zip it up and upload it into your Lambda function.
 For the handler, you would specify "test.handler".
 The bootstrap script above will parse out the "test" part and execute your "test.r" script (which gets installed in /var/task).

+## To Do

+I would like to add additional R libraries, and include the dependencies for building packages from source (including Rcpp).
+This may require a third layer due to space constraints.